-This ultrasound san will measure your mesenteric fat thickness.
+This ultrasound scan will measure your mesenteric fat thickness.

 Various studies have shown that mesenteric fat, may play an important role in the pathogenesis of metabolic syndrome and cardiovascular diseases (CVD).

 Metabolic syndrome includes hypertension, dysglycemia, dyslipidemia, and central obesity.
-Adults with metabolic syndrome have increased risk for cardiovascular diseases and diabetes .
+Adults with metabolic syndrome have an increased risk for cardiovascular diseases and diabetes.